 If you are a frequent traveler, getting Global Entry or TSA Pre-Check will save you time.

 I have a Global Entry membership, so I had been able to breeze through most security lines at the airports.
-TSA security officers could still randomly “select” you to go through (edit: an enhanced screening).
-I’ve not yet encountered it myself, but I’ve seen it happen to others.
-It’s rare and random, but it’s always good to keep that in mind.
+TSA security officers could still randomly “select” you to go through an enhanced screening.
+I’ve not encountered it myself, but I’ve seen it happen to others.
+It’s rare and random, but it is something to keep in mind.

 What if TSA Pre-Check isn’t printed on your Boarding Pass?

 Just this past week, I was flying on Delta for a domestic flight.
 When I checked in the night before, I was disappointed to see that “TSA Pre-Check” wasn’t printed on my boarding pass.
 I went to the Delta’s profile page and saw that that I had not added my “Known Traveler Number” to my profile.

 That’s easy enough, I thought.
 I added in my KTN and then went to re-print my boarding pass.
 The TSA Pre-Check designation still didn’t show up.

 I started to investigate and quickly figured out the problem.